-The increase in the most redshifted photons across all line profiles is caused by the non-negligible scale height of this disk.
+The increase in the most redshifted photons across all line profiles is caused by the nonnegligible scale height of this disk.
 That is, additional photons from the corona hit the inner accretion flow of these Shakura-Sunyaev disks.
-The thickness of this disk causes the outer portions to receive fewer rays because of the increase in the number of rays that hit the inner accretion disk.
+The thickness of the disk causes the outer regions to intercept fewer rays because a larger fraction of rays hit the inner accretion disk.
 These photons, which hit the outer portions of the disk, have associated energies near $6.4$ keV.
 Namely, the outer portions of the disk experience less gravitational redshift from the central black hole and therefore experience less extreme energy shifting.